-It takes more than just a random Google search to find an influencer who is a perfect fit for your brand.
+It takes more than just a random Google search to find a target influencer who is a perfect fit for your brand.

 Your goal should be to find an influencer whose vision and style resonates with your brand.
-That is why you need to invest a significant amount of time and resources for influencer targeting.
+That is why you need to invest a significant amount of time and resources in influencer targeting.

 Before we discuss influencer targeting in detail, let's take a look at why there is such a fuss surrounding influencers.